ria10/speak-yourmind-server/README.md

 ## Description

-The  website that allows you to anonymously post journal entries.
+Server for the website that allows you to anonymously post journal entries.
 ## Installation & Usage

 ### Installation

 - Clone or download the repo.
 ### Usage

-- Once you have also cloned or downloaded the server side repo, run `open index.html`.
+- Run `npm install` to install node modules.
+- Run `npm start` to start the server.
 ## Technologies
-- HTML
-- CSS
 - JavaScript
+- Express
+- Cors
+- Joi
+- day.js
-- Bootstrap
+- uuid
-- Toastify
+- Jest
-- Giphy API
+- Supertest
 ## Process

-- Started by planning the design for our website on Excalidraw.
+- Started by coding the basic structure of the server using `express`.
+- Added `.json` file for storage of posts that are inputted into the front end.
+- Coded the GET and POST endpoints.
-- Began writing the base HTML and implemented Bootstrap for the navbar.
+- Added tests for all the endpoints.
-- Worked on the functionalities in `script.js` by adding event listeners to the buttons and the posts in the right section.
-- Worked on the functionalities in `singlepost.js` by adding event listeners to the buttons and getting the comments section to show up.
 <!-- <placeholder for screenshots> -->
 ## Wins & Challenges

 ### Wins

+- The structure of the posts that are sending to `posts.json` so that we have a key-value pair for text, comments and all the reactions as well as the generated id's with `uuid`.
+- Understanding properly how testing APIs work with the fetch method.
+- Achieving data validation using `Joi` for the first time.

 ### Challenges

-- Getting the gifs and the posts to show on the new page through event listener.
-- Getting the counter on the emojis to work.
+- Understanding the fetch requests for the tests to work.

-## Bugs